-LO2 - Prepare a statement of cash flows.
+ment of cash flows.

-The general format for a SCF is shown in Figure 11.1.
+LO2 - Prepare a state-The general format for a SCF is shown in Figure 11.1.
 The SCF details the cash inflows and outflows that caused the beginning of the period cash account balance to change to its end of period balance.